ibm-cloud-docs/vpc/backup_service_vpc_ts2.md

 # What is causing my Backup jobs to indicate a failed state?
 {: #baas-ts-2}
 {: troubleshoot}

+Backup jobs can fail due to an internal error or because the snapshot limit for the volume is reached.
+{: shortdesc}

 The backup failed, as indicated in the backup job details.
 When you make a `GET /backup_policies/{backup_policy_id}/jobs/{backup_job_id}` call, the `status` property shows `failed`.
 {: tsSymptoms}